Roosevelt station (Sound Transit): History

 Tunnel boring machines for the project were launched from the north end near Northgate station in July and November 2014.
 The two machines arrived at Roosevelt station in March and July 2015, respectively, completing the first 1.5 mi of the 3.4 mi tunnel between Northgate and University of Washington station.
 Both machines continued south towards U District station, arriving in November 2015 and March 2016, respectively.
 During construction of cross-passages for the two tunnels south of Roosevelt in May 2016, a small sinkhole formed in the front yard of a house.

 Hoffman Construction was awarded a $152 million contract in November 2016 to build the station's floor and supporting structures.
 Construction on Roosevelt station's interior structures began in early 2017 and reached street level the following year.
 The construction site's prominent 280 ft tower crane, nicknamed "Big Red", was dismantled in March 2019.
 Construction of the station was declared substantially complete in February 2021.
 Roosevelt station opened on October 2, 2021, with a community festival featuring live performances and a food truck at the Northeast 66th Street plaza.
+The 2 Line entered simulated service on February 14, 2026, with passengers able to board trains from Lynnwood to International District/Chinatown station.